Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Abstract

 \section{Abstract}

-A number of experiments have reported evidence for the existence of the lower Josephson plasmon mode in underdoped $\rm{YBa_2Cu_3O_{6+x}}$ (YBCO) up to the pseudogap temperature scale when the sample is subject to intense terahertz pulses.
-Evidences include the observation of a reflectivity edge that resembles that of the superconducting state, and the second harmonic generation of a probe optical pulse that is modulated at a frequency similar the reflectivity feature.
-Since the lower Josephson plasmon mode is often associated with coherent oscillations between bilayers in the YBCO structure, these experiments have led to the suggestion that the intense pump has created pair coherence up to 350K.
-In this paper, we propose an alternative explanation of these experiments based on the model of short ranged superconducting correlations in the equilibrium state and using the Floquet perspective to analyze optical responses of the photoexcited state.
-Our model only requires local pairing with phase correlations that can be very short ranged (a few lattice scales) when the system is at equilibrium at a temperature above $T_c$ but below the pseudo-gap temperature $T^*$.
-Within this assumption there is no phase coherence between bilayers.
-On the other hand the relative phase $\theta_j$ between members of the $j$th bilayer has a longer in-plane correlation which leads locally to a finite Josephson current.
-We show that the nonlinearity afforded by the local intra-bilayer Josephson current is sufficient to explain both the reflectivity and second harmonic generation data.
-The key point is that in the lower Josephson plasmon, the coupling between bilayers is mainly capacitive: the Josepson current between bilayers can be set to zero without affecting the parametric amplification process.
-The implication is that while superconducting coherence may not be created by the pump, the pseudogap phase must possess a local pairing amplitude at equilibrium: the pseudogap has its origin as a pairing gap.
+Experiments that subject underdoped $\rm{YBa_2Cu_3O_{6+x}}$ (YBCO) to intense terahertz pulses at temperatures between the transition temperature $T_c$ and the pseudogap scale $T^*$ have revealed a reflectivity edge that resembles that of the superconducting state, together with second harmonic generation of a probe pulse modulated at a similar frequency.
+These have been interpreted in terms of parametric amplification of the lower Josephson plasmon mode.
+Since this mode is often associated with coherent oscillations between bilayers in the YBCO structure, these experiments have led to the suggestion that the intense pump has created (or revealed) in-plane pair coherence up to $T^* \approx 400K$.
+In this paper we propose an alternative explanation by assuming the existence of local pair amplitude and phase at equilibrium for $T_c < T < T^*$.
+The phase correlation spans only a few lattice constants and we do not assume any pump-induced enhancement of this correlation, either in-plane or between bilayers.
+Instead, the coherent drive, via a parametric amplification process, induces coherence in the Josephson currents between members of bilayers.
+When combined with a Floquet framework, the reflectivity data can be explained.
+The key point is that in the lower Josephson plasmon, the coupling between bilayers is mainly capacitive; the Josephson current between bilayers can be set to zero without strongly affecting the parametric amplification process.
+Importantly, while superconducting coherence may not be created by the pump, the pseudogap phase must possess a local pairing amplitude at equilibrium.
+Consequently, these experiments have strong implications for the understanding of the pseudogap phase.